ihmeuw/vivarium_research/docs/source/models/causes/neonatal/preterm_birth.rst

 Vivarium Modeling Strategy
 --------------------------

-Preterm birth is a PAF-of-one cause, meaning it is 100% attributable to the Low Birth Weight and Short Gestation (LBWSG) risk factor.
-In models where this risk factor is included, it is important that only simulants with a LBWSG exposure category corresponding to preterm birth are able to acrrue DALYs from this cause.
+Preterm birth is a PAF-of-one cause, meaning it is 100% attributable to the :ref:`Low Birth Weight and Short Gestation (LBWSG) <2019_risk_effect_lbwsg>` risk factor.
+It is important that only simulants with a gestational age of less than 37 weeks are able to accrue DALYs from this cause.

 Key interventions in the MNCNH portfolio are expected to be relevant to preterm birth **with RDS** and therefore we further need to decompose preterm birth burden into "with RDS" and "without RDS" components.